Researchnix/claude-coach/README.md

 # claude-coach
-A collection of Claude commands and python scripts to automate a running and cycling coach based on data collected by Garmin
+A collection of Claude commands and python scripts to automate a Claude running and cycling coach with data collected on a Garmin device.